aucontraire/holbertonschool-higher_level_programming/0x10-python-network_0/README.md

 * 2-delete.sh: bash script that sends a DELETE request
 * 3-methods.sh: takes in a URL and displays all HTTP methods the server will accept
 * 4-header.sh: script that takes in a URL as an argument, sends a GET request to the URL
+* 5-post_params.sh:  script that takes in a URL, sends a POST request to the passed URL